-CASA for Douglas County needs more Black & African American volunteers to serve Black & African American children living in foster care.
+CASA for Douglas County needs more Black & African American individuals to serve Black & African American children living in foster care.

-Black/African American children make up 13% of Douglas County’s child population but account for 41% of children removed from home due to abuse or neglect.
+Black/African American children make up 13% of Douglas County’s child population but account for 41% of children removed from their homes due to abuse or neglect.
 Only 6% of Douglas County CASA Advocates are Black/African American.

 CASA for Douglas County serves children and families of all cultures, abilities, identities, and backgrounds.
 We are committed to our goal of amplifying the voice of all children in the foster care system and providing each child with the highest level of volunteer advocacy.